 Housing Benefit, which is administered by the council, helps people on low incomes to meet the cost of their rent.
-Middlesbrough Council also offers Council Tax Reduction (CTR) under the local Council Tax Support Scheme.
+The council also offers Council Tax Reduction (CTR) under the local Council Tax Support Scheme.

-Both of these are means-tested so the amount of help you're entitled to will depend on your weekly income and savings, as well as your household circumstances.
+Both of these are means-tested so the amount of help you're entitled to will depend on your savings and weekly income, as well as your household circumstances.

 You can make a claim whether your landlord is a housing association, or a private individual, or a company.
 Please note, you can't normally claim if you live with a member of your family and pay them rent.

 The amount of rent eligible when claiming Housing Benefit is different depending on whether a property is rented from a private landlord, or any of the following:

 - renting from a registered social landlord